Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 The agency’s annual statistics include:

 The South Carolina Department of Natural Resources reported 146 recreational boating accidents and 14 deaths in 2019.
-This includes incidents on the Ashley River, Cooper River, Folly River, Shem Creek, Stono River, Charleston Harbor, and other waterways across the state.
+This includes incidents on the Ashley River, Cooper River, Folly River, Shem Creek, Stono River, Orangeburg Harbor, and other waterways across the state.
 The 2019 numbers look very similar to the 2018 statistics, with 142 accidents and 15 fatalities.
 This is the most recent data available from this agency.

-Charleston boating accidents and injuries occur when:
+Orangeburg boating accidents and injuries occur when:

 While boating accidents occur for many reasons, common reasons include untrained, drunk, or distracted boaters.